 Scheduled Tasks and Background Automation

-Claude Code supports multiple scheduling patterns. /loop creates session-scoped recurring checks while Claude Code is running. /schedule is the conversational entry point for cloud scheduled tasks that persist independently of your local terminal.
-Desktop scheduled tasks are the persistent local-machine alternative.
+Claude Code supports multiple scheduling patterns. /loop creates session-scoped recurring checks while Claude Code is running. /schedule is the conversational entry point for cloud scheduled tasks that persist independently of your local terminal — each run clones your repo fresh, executes autonomously, and can push branches or open PRs.
+Create tasks via /schedule, the web UI at claude.ai, or the desktop app.
+Frequency options include hourly, daily, weekdays, and weekly, with custom cron expressions available via /schedule update (minimum interval: 1 hour).
 Use them to monitor services, generate reports, or perform recurring maintenance:

 # Check build status every 5 minutes